 If you know marketing, then you know that the name of the game is to grab attention.
-And hyped up danger is the easiest trick in the bag.
+And the hyped-up danger is the easiest trick in the bag.

-New, edgy, sensational, interesting; these are what our brains naturally gravitate and focus on.
+New, edgy, sensational, and interesting; these are what our brains naturally gravitate to and focus on.

-Being caught up in these chronic negative emotions are physically, mentally, and emotionally detrimental and lay the ground work for bad habits and poor gut health.
+Being caught up in these chronic negative emotions are physically, mentally, and emotionally detrimental and lays the ground work for bad habits and poor gut health.

 It is no one’s fault; it is just our current reality.

-What I offer my clients who are overwhelmed, fearful, anxious, stressed, and worried is the tools to manage their mind.
+What I offer my clients who are overwhelmed, fearful, anxious, stressed, and worried is the tools to manage their minds.

-- Know that new and scary simply grab your brain’s attention.
+Know that new and scary simply grabs your brain’s attention.

 We have another part of our brain that can talk back and manage our primal brain.
-Bring in a voice of reason and rational to question the knee jerk fear that sends us into fight or flight.
+Bring in a voice of reason and rationale to question the knee-jerk fear that sends us into fight or flight.

-- Decide how much fake news and media we let into our brain.
+Decide how much fake news and media we let into our brains.